vifraa/datx02-05/models/README.md

 #### Using the models:
 You can use the models using ModelsRunner class or by using the specific model directly.

-#### Using the models by ModelsRunner:
+#### Using the models by using ModelsRunner class:
-ModelsRunner has the following interface:
+ModelsRunner class has the following interface:

  ```
     def train_all_models():